Lightning-AI/pytorch-lightning/docs/source/starter/style_guide.rst

 * What splits were used?
 * How many samples does this dataset have?
 * What transforms were used?
-* etc...

 It's for this reason that we recommend you use datamodules.
-This is specially important when collaborating because it will save your team a lot of time as well.
+This is especially important when collaborating because it will save your team a lot of time as well.

 All they need to do is drop a datamodule into a lightning trainer and not worry about what was done to the data.